zhuowei/Xenologer/README.md

 GlassPhotosphere.apk: As stated by http://www.studio8apps.com/running-google-glass-photo-sphere-viewer-on-android-phone/ , runs (for the easter egg) without modification.
 Again, any dumped copy from a XE5 should run fine.
 Not essential to Glass.

+GlassBluetooth.apk: Doesn't work properly; you don't need it as I made a clone of the Identity Service part of it at http://zhuowei.github.io/Xenologer/util/Recolada-release.apk for connecting with MyGlass.
+Tap the Recolada app icon to start the background Identity Service.

 ### Tutorials and guides

 Need help?
 Want to help?
 Check out the [Wiki page](https://github.com/zhuowei/Xenologer/wiki/Tips-and-Tricks).

 Tutorial by tonystark23: http://www.youtube.com/watch?v=fNsu9xvpdNw

+Virtual DPad app for navigating around Glass by Androguide: https://github.com/Androguide/GLASSInput/blob/master/GlassInput.apk?raw=true

 ### Building these APKs from the modified dump